 Opened in 2010, the center is housed in a peculiar building, which form resembles that of a “Chinese hat”, designed by Japanese architect Shigeru Ban.

 Ban designed the center’s building, which encompasses a floor area of about 11,000 square meters, as a hexagonal volume covered by a wavy roof topped by a spire reaching a height of 77 meters over the ground.
-The roof structure consists of a laminated timber lattice with an hexagonal pattern inspired by that of woven bamboo hats covered by a translucent membrane made in fiberglass and PTFE.
+The roof structure consists of a laminated timber lattice with a hexagonal pattern, inspired by woven bamboo hats, covered by a translucent membrane made in fiberglass and PTFE.

-The center contains three main special exhibition galleries, each shaped as a narrow box, stacked over one another and providing an exhibition area of over 5,000 square meters overall.
-Called the Grand Nef, the main gallery was designed with an internal height of 18 meters which allows the installation of very large artworks that can’t be exhibited in the Paris’ museum due to their size.
+The center contains three main special exhibition galleries, each shaped like a narrow box, stacked over one another, and providing an exhibition area of over 5,000 square meters overall.
+Called the Grand Nef, the main gallery was designed with an internal height of 18 meters which allows the installation of very large artworks that can’t be exhibited in the main museum in Paris due to their size.

 Since the building is not situated in the urban center of Metz, to create a visual and symbolic relationship between Centre Pompidou and the city, the Japanese architect added large rectangular windows to each gallery conceived to “frame” the view of the city’s cathedral and other monuments and places of interests.

 Program of activities and events

 The Centre Pompidou Metz does not have a permanent exhibition, but regularly organizes and accommodates semi-permanent exhibitions of modern and contemporary art (from 3 to 4 each year, on average).